-The AREDN® team builds specific firmware images tailored to each type of radio, and the current list of supported devices is found on the AREDN® website in the Supported Platform Matrix.
+The AREDN® team builds specific firmware images tailored to each type of radio, and the current list of supported devices is found on the AREDN® website.
+For a complete list of all supported hardware, including both Stable Release and Nightly Build firmware, refer to the Supported Devices list.